-If you’re considering moving to Argentina or working remotely in Buenos Aires and are concerned about school options for your kids, I’m happy to tell you have lots of good choices available!
+If you’re considering moving to Argentina or working remotely in Buenos Aires and are concerned about school options for your kids, I’m happy to tell you have lots of good Argentina international schools to choose from.

 Like many Expats, I wanted to make sure they learned some Spanish, but maintained their English, learned the basics such as math, science and social studies but also used their creativity in electives like art, music, technology and language programs… all while having a bit of fun with some friends.